yugawara/digitalcommons/README.md

 As such, the only 'license' that makes sense is the Freest, Least Restricive one, if a 'license' is required at all.

 We will collectively refine this over time!

+## Anyone who needs help with Git sysyem itself will get it
+Pleasr just say something.
+We will make sure you become comfortable with the Git system.